Can African American People get lice?

 African Americans Do Have Lower Incidence of Head Lice

 Imagine, if you will, trying to climb up a rope.
-For most people, this presents a challenge all its own, but if the rope is squeaky clean and dry, it is much easier to maintain a firm grip and climb to the top.
-In contrast, rope that is wet or has an even coating of dirt or dust on it, getting and maintaining a grip to climb up to the top is far more difficult, and in some cases, impossible.
+For most people, this presents a challenge all its own, but if the rope is squeaky clean, straight, and dry, it is much easier to maintain a firm grip and climb to the top.
+In contrast, a rope that has oil on it presents additional obstacles; getting and maintaining a grip to climb up to the top is far more difficult and in some cases, impossible.

-As discussed, the products used regularly by African Americans to maintain their hair do serve as an effective deterrent to getting head lice, however, they are not absolute barriers.
-LiceDoctors has treated many African Americans who exclude such styling products or who use them regularly but somehow contracted a case of head lice anyway.
+Do lice like African hair?
+Yes, however, as discussed, the products used regularly by African Americans to maintain their hairdo serve as an effective deterrent to getting head lice, but they are not absolute barriers.
+LiceDoctors have treated many African Americans who do not use sheens or oils or who use them regularly but somehow contracted a case of head lice anyway.

-Treatment for head lice in African American hair types is often more time consuming and requires a degree of patience, but is pretty much the same as with all other hair types, with only the addition of a few extra steps depending on individual circumstances.
-Prior to the lice treatment, any hair extensions, hair pieces, or wigs should be removed.
+Treatment for head lice in African American hair types is often more time-consuming and requires a degree of patience, but is pretty much the same as with all other hair types, with only the addition of a few extra steps depending on individual circumstances.
+Prior to the lice treatment, any hair extensions, hairpieces, or wigs should be removed.
 If they are not removed, treatment will most likely fail as they provide shelter for the live bugs to hide under during treatment.
 After the hair extensions have been removed, all of the live bugs must be killed or otherwise removed from the hair.
-Since no treatment, pesticide or natural, penetrates and kills the nyph inside the eggs that are laid, all eggs must be removed from the hair as well.
-We recommend the use of a professional grade nit comb, such as the Terminator.
+Since no treatment, pesticide or natural, penetrates and kills the nymph inside the eggs that are laid, all eggs must be removed from the hair as well.
+We recommend the use of a professional-grade nit comb, such as the Terminator.
 To make the process faster and more comfortable, straightening of the hair is highly recommended.
-Application of oils also helps to make combing easier, especially for those who are tender headed.
+The application of oils also helps to make combing easier, especially for those who are tender-headed.

 Technicians with LiceDoctors are experienced with head lice in all varieties and types of hair.
-Rest assured, when you contact LiceDoctors, the technician that will help you will treat your family in the most comfortable and convenient way possible.
+Rest assured, when you contact LiceDoctors, the technician who will help you will treat your family in the most comfortable and convenient way possible.
 The professional comb they use will ensure that every live bug and all visible nits will be removed from your hair before they leave.
-The oil they will apply will also minimize any discomfort that comes with treatment of head lice.
-Call LiceDoctors at 800-224-2537 to speak with a dispatcher that will walk you through the treatment process and get you set up with a qualified technician in your area.
-Appointments are available every day; weekends, evenings and holidays included.
+The oil they will apply will also minimize any discomfort that comes with the treatment of head lice.
+Call LiceDoctors at 800-224-2537 to speak with a dispatcher who will walk you through the lice treatment process and get you set up with a qualified technician in your area.
+Appointments are available every day; weekends, evenings, and holidays are included.